connelhooley/connelhooley.github.io/content/blog/react-styling/index.md

 ---
 title: Styling React Apps
 date: 2020-05-14 10:00:00
 description: There's a few ways to style React apps.
-In this article a discuss why CSS-in-JS is my favoured approach and why.
+In this article I discuss why CSS-in-JS is my favoured approach and why.
 languages:
   - JS
   - CSS